-Dr. Valentin Protschky, M.Sc.
+Dr. Valentin Protschky

-Dr. Valentin Protschky, M.Sc.
+Dr. Valentin Protschky

 Lehrstuhl für Mobile und Verteilte Systeme